We may earn money or products from the companies mentioned in this post.

 Is 3 days in Seville enough?

 There are plenty of things to do in Seville for three days, whether you prefer to stay busy or take things slow and enjoy the city at a slower pace.
+We visited Spain as part of a 2 week itinerary that took us from Lisbon, Portugal, to southern Spain, and across the Strait of Gibraltar to Morocco.
 After 3 days in Seville, we moved on to Cordoba, Ronda and other parts of southern Spain, but the city was one of the highlights of our trip.
 If you are planning a trip to southern Spain and you’re wondering if 3 days in Seville is enough, it’s hard to say.
 I felt like I could have spent weeks in Seville and not tired of it.
 But if you are more interested in just seeing the sites, you can see most if not all of the top attractions in Seville in three days.

 Like it?
 Pin it!